Maximising your contract revenue means two things:

-Using agents can help avoid gaps in contracts because they are effectively working on your behalf to find you a contract whilst you are in an existing one.
+Using agents can help avoid gaps in contracts because they are effectively working on your behalf to search for a new contract whilst you are working on an existing one.

 When you use agents you need to have good negotiation skills to maximise your rate.

 - An agency will typically mark up your rate by anything from a minimum of 12% to up to 20%.